O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 - Contact you City Councilor here.

-By City Charter, the City Council is the City’s land use, planning, and zoning authority and has the power to adopt and amend Ordinances, including the IDO, at any time.
+City Council is the City’s land use, planning, and zoning authority and can choose to amend the IDO at any time.

 O-24-69 makes a range of residential uses permissive in Residential zone districts within ¼ mile of Main Street (MS) and Premium Transit (PT) corridors.